-- A face can be changed into an edge as is illustrated in Figure 5, top part.
-This is called a 2-3 flip. - An edge can be changed to a face as is illustrated in Figure 5, top part.
-This is called a 3-2 flip. - A degenerate case occurs when six vertices form four adjacent tetrahedrons with one common edge as is illustrated in Figure 5, bottom part.
+• A degenerate case occurs when six vertices form four adjacent tetrahedrons with one common edge as is illustrated in Fig. 6 (bottom part).
 If four of these vertices are coplanar and the remaining vertices are divided by this plane, there are two possible ways how to tetrahedralize this structure.
 This operation is called 4-4 flip.